YoavRamon/awesome-kaldi/README.md

 2. [Kaldi for Dummies tutorial](http://kaldi-asr.org/doc/kaldi_for_dummies.html) - The basic tutorial in the Kaldi documentation.
 It is really good for "hands on" experience but it is not so well explained.
 3. [How to Train a Deep Neural Net Acoustic Model with Kaldi](http://jrmeyer.github.io/asr/2016/12/15/DNN-AM-Kaldi.html) - A tutorial by Josh Meyer for specifically running Kaldi with DNN
 4. [Building Speech Recognition Systems with the Kaldi Toolkit](https://www.clsp.jhu.edu/wp-content/uploads/2016/06/Building-Speech-Recognition-Systems-with-the-Kaldi-Toolkit.pdf) - This presentation is extremely long but also extremely helpful.
 Its the most complete source of information about the training process and its development.
 5. [Eleanor Chodroff Kaldi Tutorial](https://www.eleanorchodroff.com/tutorial/kaldi/) - A good in depth tutorial about the training process with a lot of code examples.
 6. [Speaker Diarization with Kaldi](https://towardsdatascience.com/speaker-diarization-with-kaldi-e30301b05cc8) - A tutorial about X-Vectors and Speaker Diarization.
+7. [Understanding a typical Kaldi Recipe](https://medium.com/@qianhwan/understanding-kaldi-recipes-with-mini-librispeech-example-part-1-hmm-models-472a7f4a0488) - A good article which explains what each stage of a mini_librispeech recipe does.

 ## Good resources for more complex stuff:
 1. [Some Kaldi Notes](http://jrmeyer.github.io/asr/2016/02/01/Kaldi-notes.html) - Some advanced notes that is highly recommended to read if you want to be a more trained user.